anoushnajarian/-ISupportTimnit/README.md

 # #ISupportTimnit

-Welcome your fredback and collaboration!
+Under construction.
+Welcome your feedback and collaboration!

 "A collection of notable public statements, news, and tweets about Dr. Timnit Gebru's firing so far" - created in response to tweet by Dr. Mitchell https://twitter.com/mmitchell_ai/status/1350528600546500609?s=20